snjugunanjenga/lovtiti-agro-Hedera-ecommerce/docs/WEB3_MARKETPLACE_PLAN.md

 5. **DeFi Integration**: Lending, staking, and yield farming opportunities
 6. **Global Accessibility**: MetaMask integration for worldwide users

 The implementation roadmap provides a structured approach to building this revolutionary platform, with clear milestones and success metrics.
-This Web3 transformation positions Lovitti Agro Mart as the leading agricultural NFT marketplace in Africa and beyond.
+This Web3 transformation positions Lovtiti Agro Mart as the leading agricultural NFT marketplace in Africa and beyond.

 ---

-*This document serves as the comprehensive blueprint for transforming Lovitti Agro Mart into a Web3-powered agricultural NFT marketplace.
+*This document serves as the comprehensive blueprint for transforming Lovtiti Agro Mart into a Web3-powered agricultural NFT marketplace.
 All technical specifications, economic models, and implementation details are designed for immediate execution and long-term scalability.*